JetBrains/intellij-feature-suggester/README.md

 No exact instructions are intended at the moment.
 The plugin will notify you when some actions can be performed more efficiently.
-If you don't want to see some of the suggestions, you can configure the plugin settings:
+If you don't want to see some suggestions, you can configure the plugin settings:
 ![](./.github/readme/Settings.png)

 Here are several examples of the suggestions you can get from the plugin: